 Dorm security was absent from residence halls during the first week people were on campus, leaving students able to enter their friends’ dorms at will.

 Even when regular security started on Jan.
-31, staff only worked normal shifts, which begin each day at 8 p.m.
+31, staff only worked normal shifts, which begin each night at 8 p.m.
 Students regularly evade security by simply entering other dorms before the monitors’ shifts begin.